Welcome to today's edition of the Rush 24-7 podcast.

 And we're back.

-El Rushbow behind the golden EIB microphone, America's anchor man, truth detector, national treasure, Nobel Peace Prize nominee, and general all-round good guy here at the Limbaugh Institute for Advanced Conservative Studies.
+El Rushbo behind the golden EIB microphone, America's anchorman, truth detector, national treasure, Nobel Peace Prize nominee, and general all-around good guy here at the Limbaugh Institute for Advanced Conservative Studies.

 All right.

-Last night, late yesterday afternoon, uh ABC flashed an urgent bulletin that the White House had called an urgent multi-agency meeting for today to discuss a potential new al-Qaeda threat on uh U.S. soil.
+Last night, late yesterday afternoon, ABC flashed an urgent bulletin that the White House had called an urgent multi-agency meeting for today to discuss a potential new al-Qaeda threat on U.S. soil.

-Top intelligence and law enforcement officials have been told to meet in the White House situation room to report on steps to minimize or counter the threat and what steps are being taken to tighten security at government buildings, this according to ABC.
+Top intelligence and law enforcement officials have been told to meet in the White House situation room to report on steps to minimize or counter the threat and what steps are being taken to tighten security at government buildings.

 ABC News reported yesterday that the White House had called this urgent meeting.

-Uh one of the spokesmen up there, Tony Fratto said there continues to be no credible specific intelligence to suggest that there is an imminent threat to the homeland.
+One of the spokesmen up there, Tony Fratos, said there continues to be no credible, specific intelligence to suggest that there is an imminent threat to the homeland.

-And who there are all kinds of people in this administration, and I don't mean directly in it, but I mean, you know, in the little coves and cubbyholes in various agencies over there that obviously would like to bring the administration down.
+And there are all kinds of people in this administration, and I don't mean directly in it, but I mean, you know, in little coves and cubbyholes and various agencies over there that obviously would like to bring the administration down.

 They leak all kinds of stuff.

-And it's I'll tell you, I th this here's let me what the biggest threat is here, folks.
+And it's, I'll tell you, here's what the biggest threat is here, folks.

-The biggest threat that we face right now, because with the the ongoing threat, of course, of another attack.
+The biggest threat that we face right now, the ongoing threat, of course, of another attack.

 But the biggest threat that we face is the collapse, the continuing collapse of any kind of manhood in the United States Senate.

-The Democrats are who they are, and and they are they are already invested in defeat, as we have discussed many times.
+The Democrats are who they are, and they are already invested in defeat, as we have discussed many times.

-Now more and more Republicans are starting to get all wobbly and go weak need.
+Now, more and more Republicans are starting to get all wobbly and go weak-kneed in the period of time here where things actually appear to be working.

 But big picture, it by no means is looking very good right now, Senator.